-The tool server client interface allows easy startup and connection, plus a list of available tools for download.
+The Test Client interface allows easy startup and connection, plus a list of available tools for download.
+If users choose any tool in the tool list for downloading, the Test Client downloads the tool from the Tool Server with a XML messages.